sourmash-bio/sourmash/doc/new.md

 ```

 sourmash is a command-line tool and Python/Rust library for
-**metagenome analysis** and **genome comparison** with k-mers.
+**metagenome analysis** and **genome comparison** using k-mers.
 It
 supports the compositional analysis of metagenomes, rapid search of
-large sequence databases, and flexible taxonomic analysis with both
+large sequence databases, and flexible taxonomic profiling with both
-NCBI and GTDB taxonomies. sourmash works well with sequences 30kb or
+NCBI and GTDB taxonomies ([See our prepared databases for more information](databases.md)). sourmash works well with sequences 30kb or
 larger, including bacterial and viral genomes.

 You might try sourmash if you want to -